godotengine/godot-website/collections/_article/fbx-importer-rewritten-for-godot-3-2-4.md

 Due to these roadblocks, we decided to rewrite the importer fully and tailor it to Godot, instead of trying to keep things generic as done in Assimp - Assimp can importer dozens of file formats, which is great, but imposes many restrictions on the support of individual complex formats like FBX, especially for animations.
 In the game industry, a lot of people assume that FBX works with traditional animation algorithms but we found that it is simply not the case.
 FBX has its own standard for handling animations which has not been fully reverse engineered correctly by *any* open source importer/exporter, so we had to start from scratch and only keep the FBX file parser from Assimp.

 We removed 70,000 lines of code and our new FBX importer comes in around 12,000 lines of code.
 The new code has been commented and documented with the things we learned about FBX along the way.
-It's made so we can make changes easily and improve behaviour on a per-file basis along the road.
+It's made so we can make changes easily and improve behavior on a per-file basis along the road.
 We expect bugs with the beta, even some regressions which we have seen already, but we are working on fixes to the reported problems to be ready for the 3.2.4 stable release.

 It took us about 14 months to get a proper FBX importer working fully, since we had to engineer everything again: